rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 1. While on the **Tailwind Traders Team** pane, in the web browser window, copy its URL into Clipboard.
 1. Switch to the Microsoft Teams window, ensure that the **General** channel of the newly created team **Tailwind Traders** is selected, and, in the upper section of the **General** pane, click the plus sign.
 This will display the **Add a tab** panel.
 1. On the **Add a tab** panel, click **Website**, on the **Website** panel, set **Tab name** to **Tailwind Traders Team boards**, set the **URL** to the URL you just copied into Clipboards, and then click **Save**.
-1. In the Microsoft Teams window, with the **General** channel of the **Tailwind Traders** team selected, in the list of tabs in the top menu, click the newly added **Tailwind Traders Team boards** tab and ensure that it contains the content matching the **Tailwind Traders Team** board available in the Azure DevOps portal.
+1. In the Microsoft Teams window, with the **General** channel of the **Tailwind Traders** team selected, in the list of tabs in the top menu, click the newly added **Tailwind Traders Team boards** tab and ensure that it contains the content matching the **Tailwind Traders Team** board available in the Azure DevOps portal (you may need to Sign in).

 > **Note**: All the work can be monitored during the daily standup's and the updates are reflected in real-time, whenever the corresponding work items states change.
 You also have the option to modify the Kanban board from Microsoft Teams.